Steel Heart (horse): 1975: three-year-old season

 On his three-year-old debut Steel Heart was tried over a distance of one mile for the first and only time when he contested the 2000 Guineas at Newmarket and finished unplaced behind Bolkonski.
 For the rest of his career he was campaigned over sprint distances.
 On 15 May at York Racecourse he started at odds of 15/8 for the Duke of York Stakes over six furlongs and won by a length from the five-year-old Midsummer Star.
 He was then sent to Royal Ascot for the Cork and Orrery Stakes and finished fourth behind Swingtime, Street Light and Our Charlie, beaten a length by the winner, to whom he was conceding fourteen pounds.
 In the July Cup at Newmarket he appeared to be in "tremendous shape" before the race and finished second, beaten half a length by the French filly Lianga.
 Unusually for a top class European racehorse, Steel Heart was then entered in a major all-aged handicap race and was assigned top weight of 133 pounds for the Stewards' Cup at Goodwood Racecourse.
 He stayed on well in the closing stages and finished fourth of the twenty-one runners behind Import, a four-year-old colt who was carrying 109 pounds.

 Steel Heart was then sent to West Germany for the Group Three Goldene Peitsche at Baden-Baden in September and won by the locally trained five-year-old Tarik.
 On his final appearance of the season Steel Heart started second favourite for the Prix de Seine-et-Oise at Maisons-Laffitte Racecourse on 22 September.
 He failed to reproduce his best form as he finished seventh of the fourteen runners behind Realty.

 Stud record

 At the end of his racing career, Steel Heart was syndicated for £10,000 a share, giving a theoretical value of £400,000.
-He began his stud career at the Ashleigh Stud in Clonee before being exported to Japan in 1979.
+He began his stud career at the Ashleigh Stud in Clonee before being exported to Japan in 1979 and died on 4 July 1994.
 In Japan he sired the winners of more than 1,300 races including Nihon Pillow Winner (Yasuda Kinen, Mile Championship) and Takara Steal (Mile Championship).